 CHALLENGE: Los Angeles Tourism is the city’s largest industry.
 It supports over 200,000 jobs and provides billions of dollars in economic impact.
 Conventional wisdom for years had said that the best way to bring visitors to L.A. was to focus on the drive markets–cities close enough to be able to hop in the car and drive easily.
 And while a big percentage of visitors come from drive markets, it made growth, especially for the hotels that make up the Bureau, more difficult.
 They were coming, but they weren’t staying that long.

-But wait: Those big urban areas already have almost everything Los Angeles has.
-Great restaurants, museums, fantastic hotels and shopping.
-What they decidedly don’t have is what we came to call the “ethos” of The City Of Angels.
+SOLUTION: Our research very clearly showed us that, especially when it comes to those experiential millennials, the most productive growth opportunity was long haul.
+But wait: Those big urban areas already have almost everything Los Angeles has, but what they decidedly don’t have is what we came to call the “ethos” of The City Of Angels.
 Yes, the place, but also the people and the way they live.
 They believed L.A. would give them memories they could only create here.
 Moments that would become their very own #LAstory.